RussellSnyder/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_19.md

 * The package will be listed on the Atmosphere package manager and you'll be able to use it with "meteor add" command.
 * You will create a pull request to the package author in order to provide Meteor support for the package.

-**If you are not interested on this solution and just want to do some "monkey patch" in order to your an unlisted package - just the Solution #2.**
+**If you are not interested in this solution and just want to use some "monkey patch" as an unlisted package - you can use Solution #2.**

-In order to learn in this example, we will use [angularjs-dropdown-multiselect](https://github.com/dotansimha/angularjs-dropdown-multiselect) as an example for a package.
+We will use [angularjs-dropdown-multiselect](https://github.com/dotansimha/angularjs-dropdown-multiselect) as an example for a package.

 First, we want to fork the repository and clone it to our computer by using `git clone FORKED_REPOSITORY_LINK`.